 - Unauthorised systems and the practice of “frankensteining” business software must be avoided, but a truly comprehensive ERP system will provide all the functionality your business requires.
 So there should be no need for additional software that multiplies risks by storing data in multiple places.

 The SynergERP advantage

-To learn more about the strengths that you can pass on to your business, download our Enterprise Management guide.
+To learn more about the strengths that you can pass on to your business, download our Sage X3 guide.